-And what the 4 little units in the units column?
-That would be 4 units.
+And what about the 4 little units in the units column?
+That would be 4.

-You can see very quickly that if a student does not understand place value, they won't go very far with maths.
+You can see very quickly that if a student does have this basic understanding of place value, and the framework for our decimal system, they won't get very far with maths.
 They will start to struggle and end up hating the subject, saying "they're not a maths person."

-But the problem is not maths, it's the way maths is being taught.
+But the problem is not in their ability to understand maths, it's in the way they are being taught.

-What if place value was taught with hands-on blocks and the student could see, touch and feel the numbers and where they go?
+What if place value was taught with hands-on blocks where the student could see, touch and feel the numbers and where they fit?

 Look at this simple example, as taught in the Math-U-See program:

-Therefore, when the student understands that "each number has a place" and can identify the value of that place, they can then advance to addition and subtraction.
+Using this method of instruction, the student understands that "each number has a place" and can identify the value of that place.
+Only then can they advance to addition and subtraction.

 Why is Place Value so important?